 Constipation can cause cramps in the abdomen and can make people feel bloated or sick.
 It can be separated into two different types:

-- Primary constipation – slow intestinal movements caused by an anatomical issue.
+- Primary constipation: This type is associated with slow intestinal movements caused by an anatomical issue.
 This is often associated with not consuming enough fiber or not drinking enough fluids.

 Different types of laxatives work in different ways.
 The choice of laxative will depend on a number of different factors.